-1. Background
+Background

-- 1 The mission of the Central Bank of Ireland (the Central Bank) is to serve the public interest by safeguarding monetary and financial stability, and by working to ensure that the financial system operates in the best interests of consumers and the wider economy.
-Identifying and managing the risks arising from the consequences of climate change for the financial system is a strategic priority for the Central Bank. - 2 The Central Bank expects to see a step change in the way that (re)insurers are responding to climate change risks.
+- 1. The Central Bank expects to see a step change in the way that (re)insurance undertakings ((re)insurers) are responding to climate change risks.
 The Central Bank understands that while there is a broad willingness in industry to act, there is uncertainty over how.
-The Guidance set out herein is designed to clarify the Central Bank's expectations on how (re)insurers might address climate change risk in their business and to assist (re)insurers in developing their governance and risk management frameworks to appropriately consider and address climate change risk. - 3 The Central Bank acknowledges that due to the evolving nature of climate change risk, there will be challenges for (re)insurers in certain areas; for example in data availability, or modelling and monitoring capabilities.
+The Guidance set out herein is designed to clarify the Central Bank's expectations on how (re)insurers might address climate change risk in their business and to assist (re)insurers in developing their governance and risk management frameworks to appropriately consider and address climate change risk. - 2.
+The Central Bank acknowledges that due to the evolving nature of climate change risk, there will be challenges for (re)insurers in certain areas; for example in data availability, or modelling and monitoring capabilities.
 All (re)insurers, whether large or small, should assess and manage the climate change risks they are exposed to, and consider the impact that they themselves are having on the climate, through the business that they write, or their investments.
 The Central Bank considers that (re)insurers have a key role to play in the transition to a more sustainable, climate neutral society.